-Natural systems are interconnected and interact in a congruent and cohesive way and follow shared physical laws and common properties.
-Hence, each system can be seen as a subsystem of a yet larger organization in a hierarchy of ever expanding spheres.
-A subsystem can be viewed as fulfilling a specific function or goal, but contributing to the functionality and integrity of the whole.
+Natural systems are interconnected and interact in a congruent and cohesive mode.
+Each system itself is a subsystem of a yet larger system that fulfills a specific function or goal and at the same time contributes to the functionality and integrity of the system as a whole.

 In complex systems, there are many levels of organization.
 For example, an ecosystem contains a number of colonies of different species, each containing hundreds of individual organisms.
 Each complex living organism has several organs, each with numerous cells.
 Each cell has several organelles containing a host of complex molecules, each containing large chains of atomic elements.
-From a different perspective, we can view the organizational hierarchy that starts with subatomic particles, atoms, and molecules, as widening to sub-cellular organelles to cell units to specialized organs and individual organisms, ultimately to include the whole cosmos.
+From an opposite perspective, we can view the organizational hierarchy that starts with sub-atomic particles, atoms, and molecules, as widening to sub-cellular organelles to cell units, to specialized organs and individual organisms, ultimately to include the whole cosmos.